List of Person of Interest characters: Joss Carter

 Jocelyn "Joss" Carter is a detective in the New York City Police Department (NYPD) 8th Precinct Homicide Task Force.
 She is a single mother of one son, Taylor, whom she is close to.
-Formerly a Warrant Officer and an interrogator in the U.S. Army, she did two tours of duty, one in Iraq and one in Afghanistan.
+Formerly a Second Lieutenant and an interrogator in the U.S. Army, she did two tours of duty, one in Iraq and one in Afghanistan.
 She passed the bar examination in 2004, but gave up practicing law to become a police officer.
 In 2005, she had graduated from the police academy and started working in the NYPD as a patrol officer.
-In 2008 she was promoted to a detective and since 2010 she has worked in the Homicide Task Force at the 8th Precinct.
+In 2008 she was promoted to a detective and since 2010, by then a Detective First Grade (the "technical track" equivalent of a Lieutenant) she has worked in the Homicide Task Force at the 8th Precinct.
 Carter crossed paths with homeless John Reese ("Pilot") following his encounter with a group of young men on a New York City subway, but she later reconnects with him as the mysterious "Man in the Suit".
 Carter is initially determined to apprehend Reese as a person of interest (a person not formally accused of a crime) even after Reese saves her and her son on separate occasions.
 However, when the CIA tries to assassinate Reese without due process, she gradually revises her views and starts helping Reese and Finch instead.

 For nine episodes in season 3, Carter is demoted to a beat officer after the crime organization HR frames her for shooting an unarmed suspect at the end of season 2.
 This incident, and the death of two of her fellow detectives – Bill Szymanski and Cal Beecher – motivate her to go against HR and arrest its mastermind, Alonzo Quinn, without resorting to the vigilante justice of Reese and Finch.
-By doing so, she restores her status as a detective.
+By doing so, she gains the restoration of her status as a detective.
 Tragically, soon afterwards, she is killed by Patrick Simmons, the last surviving member of HR, who was trying to ambush Reese.
 Her death sends Reese and Shaw on a bloody vengeance spree.
 During most of her screen time, she is unaware of the Machine's existence and does not know where the tips come from.
 Only after Carter's status as a detective is restored does she conclude that Finch must be receiving his info from a computer.

 Recurring characters

-Friends & Family of Team Machine
+Friends and family of Team Machine

 The following is a list of friends and relatives of Team Machine.